+What does a Consulting Editor Do?
 Authors often find they’re having trouble with the book’s overall structure or content.
 Others find they’ve gotten their manuscript as far as they can on their own and need an expert opinion.
 Still others have submitted a manuscript to their publisher only to read editing comments so daunting they want to abandon the entire project.
 Have a story to tell or knowledge to share but unsure of how to get your manuscript to the next level?
 Publishers today don’t buy many unfinished manuscripts or put the editing you’d hope into the work.
-Maybe you just need some moral support or expertise to know you’re on the right track.
+Agents want a project with a strong concept and content.
+If you need help writing, editing or structuring your book, a consulting editor can assist you.
 If you’re stumped on the publishing process, contracts, royalties, or marketing, a publishing professional can help you.

 - Manuscript evaluation, development editing, content notes

 - Full packaging including ghostwriting, coordination of copy edit, proofread, index, and as needed technical edit

 - Ghostwriting and full authoring services as needed (including footnotes, graphic generation, etc.

 - Editing and manuscript readiness for food and wine writing, cookbooks, and recipes.

 - Editing for manuscript readiness for Christian Book Association market.

 - Review and advice on your book proposal from structure to the industry knowledge you’ll need to include.